 This concentration of innovation activity has had a knock-on effect for a brain drain of talent both domestically and internationally for Sweden.

-Sweden’s dynamic high tax and robust safety net economy have proven its worth with past successes.
+Sweden’s dynamic high tax and robust safety net economy has proven its worth with past successes.

 For climate tech stimulation, if the climate tech investment continues to flow into Europe and the ecosystem of Sweden continues to mature, the startup quality will consequently continue to improve.

 Like all challenges, society needs a cohesive effort across all stakeholders.
-This is the case for Sweden, needing deeper government institutional support, VC concentration and research in a greater variety of fields to tackle climate change.
+This is the case for Sweden, which needs deeper government institutional support, VC concentration and research in a greater variety of fields to tackle climate change.

 Ultimately, with a compact ecosystem vision to thrive across the country and reach the global corners of the world.
 It is possible with Sweden’s supportive infrastructure to utilise to compete against not only European cities but also global for climate tech investment and innovation stimulation.